Wadjemup timeline

 1984

-A “Rottnest Island Master Plan” produced for the Rottnest Island Board advocates establishing a ‘Historic Precinct’ encompassing the original structures associated with the early Thompson Bay settlement and penal colony and makes no reference to the existence of the Aboriginal burial ground.
+A “Rottnest Island Master Plan” produced for the Rottnest Island Board advocates establishing a ‘Historic Precinct’ encompassing the original structures associated with the early Thompson Bay settlement and penal colony and makes no reference to the existence of the Aboriginal burial ground whilst at the same time failing to accommodate for its existence.

 1985